-In Arlington Public Schools, teachers seek to engage students in the study of history and social studies through authentic instruction: having students experience history through interactive, real-life based activities, perspective-taking, and a critical analysis of history that makes connections to today's society.
-As part of their study of history, we also look to develop students' research, critical thinking, and writing skills as well as modeling and cultivating their ability to engage in civil discourse, leading students to be prepared to become active members of the society they live in.
+In Arlington Public Schools, students engage in the study of history and social studies through student-centered as well as inquiry and project based learning that emphasizes historical thinking skills such as analysis, sourcing, synthesizing, contextualization, and corroboration.
+Students will also consider history from diverse perspectives and engage in a critical analysis of the past that makes connections to today's society and the choices that individuals/groups/nations make today.
+As part of their study of history, students will also develop their research, media literacy, reading, and writing skills as well as modeling and cultivating their ability to engage in civil discourse, leading students to be prepared to become active members of the society they live in.